loanstreet-usa/react-interview/README.md

 * Add ability to sort deal rows in ascending order by clicking the header cell of the field by which you wish to order.

-## Questions
+# Questions

 * `NewDealForm` will rerender some of its children unnecessarily.
 Why?
 What is the generally recommended solution?

+- Developing a shouldComponentUpdate method or creating different components for its children

 * How would you hook this frontend to a backend (vs storing the data locally in the store only).
 How would you load initial data?

 - Saving in a database or in localStorage

 * What other suggestions can you make to improve the quality of the code?

 - Doing some testing

+* How would you hook this frontend to a backend (vs storing the data locally in the store only).
+How would you load initial data?

+* What other suggestions can you make to improve the quality of the code?